pekarste/ZABAT/README.md

 2. Concentration profile for Zn in contact with additives (inorganic and organic) These models are purely based on thermodynamics, and does not say anything about the kinetics of the processes.

-The projecct is written in [Python] and the last deliverable is an app made in [Streamlit] combining these two parts into one
+The projecct is written in [Python] and the last deliverable is an app made in [Streamlit] combining these two parts into one.
+This repo holds the modelling work associated with m-era.net ZABAT WP 3: Dielectric.

 ## Pourbaix diagram
 A Pourbaix diagram in general is a diagram based purely on thermodynamic properties and equilibria conditions.
 It describes what compound/species is most stable for different potentials and pH.
 The diagram is made up of intersecting lines representing different equilibria creating different domains.
 The lines can be either: